-The duties of care in NEMA and the NWA require that pollution and environmental degradation be prevented, mitigated and remediated.
+The duties of care in National Environmental Management Act and the National Water Act require that pollution and environmental degradation be prevented, mitigated and remediated.
 There is no stipulated threshold limit of pollution that triggers the obligation to remediate and there are no legislated standards to which contamination must be remediated.
-What is required is the taking of 'reasonable measures' as determined by experts in the context.
-Primary liability rests on the entity or person who/ which caused the pollution and/or the entity or person in control of the land on which it occurred, but may also attach to successors-in-title of the entity that caused the pollution, even if it had no part in the polluting activity and to other involved parties.
+What is required is the taking of "reasonable measures" as determined by experts in the context.
+Primary liability rests on the entity or person that caused the pollution and/or the entity or person in control of the land on which it occurred, but may also attach to successors-in-title of the entity that caused the pollution, even if it had no part in the polluting activity and to other involved parties.
 Apportionment of liability is possible.

 Non-compliance with the duties of care allows the Competent Authorities to require that specified measures be taken.
 If the specified measures are not taken, the Competent Authority may take those steps itself and recover the costs from various parties, including the landowner or the land user (regardless of fault), anyone who could have and failed to prevent the polluting activity and anyone who indirectly contributed to, or derived a benefit from, the polluting activity.
-The duties of care are retrospective in effect and apply to pollution and degradation that occurred before NEMA the applicable legislation came into effect.
+The duties of care are retrospective in effect and apply to pollution and degradation that occurred before National Environmental Management Act the applicable legislation came into effect.

-Labour Laws Amendment Act, 10 of 2018 (LLAA)
+Labour Laws Amendment Act, 2018

-Environmental legislation requires monitoring by businesses of environmental impacts and reporting on, among other things, adherence to conditions of authorisations and standards, performance in relation to Environmental Management Plans/Programmes, workplace incidents and accidents and financial provisioning for environmental degradation.
+Environmental legislation requires monitoring by businesses of environmental impacts and reporting on, among other things, adherence to conditions of authorisations and standards, performance in relation to environmental management plans or programmes, workplace incidents and accidents and financial provisioning for environmental degradation.

-Enforcement of Environmental Law
+Enforcement of environmental law

 Enforcement of environmental law in South Africa is widespread and both proactive and reactive.
-It is undertaken in most instances, by the Environmental Management Inspectorate of the DEAFF and their delegates, known as the 'Green Scorpions'.
-DWS is engaged in compliance and enforcement action in relation to impacts upon water resources.
+It is undertaken in most instances, by the Environmental Management Inspectorate of the National Department of Forestry Fisheries and the Environment and their delegates, known as the 'Green Scorpions'.
+The National Department of Water and Sanitation is engaged in compliance and enforcement action in relation to impacts upon water resources.
 Municipalities actively monitor compliance with by-laws.